USIUser Sentiment Index

 PlateLens

-An AI-photo-plus-manual calorie and nutrition tracker whose early public sentiment leans favourable on ease and logging, against a small, newer rating sample.
+An AI-photo-plus-manual calorie and nutrition tracker — one of the newest names in the category — whose user sentiment leans favourable on logging speed and flexibility.

 Google Play · rating not yet captured · as of May 2026 view listing →